 It has no true form, but it will often appear as a clown named Pennywise.
-It has no real goals other than to devour children, though it enjoys eating kids more when they are terrified and thus throughout the two part telemovie it often tries to bring them to the very limit of their terror first before killing them.
+It has no real goals other than to devour children, though it enjoys eating kids more when they are terrified.
+Throughout the two part telemovie it often tries to bring them to the very limit of their terror first before killing them.
 It will use anything it can, memories of abusive parents, school bullies, even horror movies to terrify its victims before eating them alive.
 At one point he disturbingly remarks that the children all taste so much better when they are scared.

 With Pennywise Curry is given a chance to create a truly nightmarish character.
 Unlike Darkness who at least had some charisma and was alluring in a dark way, or Frank N Furter who had an incredible sex appeal, Pennywise is a blood curdling monster through and through.
 By far and away his most terrifying moment is when he lures poor little Georgie down into the sewers and tears him apart with his bare teeth.

 The Georgie scene demonstrates why you don’t need lots and lots of gore to make something truly bone chilling.
 There’s not a drop of blood here.
 Instead its entirely down to the atmosphere, the writing, the music and of course Curry’s performance that its such a memorable scene.